AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

 #### Special FPO rendition {#special-fpo-rendition}

-Processing profile can include a special "FPO rendition", which is used when [Adobe Asset Link](https://helpx.adobe.com/enterprise/using/adobe-asset-link.html) is used with Adobe InDesign to place direct links to assets from Experience Manager into InDesign documents.
+When placing large-sized assets from AEM into Adobe InDesign documents, a creative professional must wait for a substantial time after they [place an asset](https://helpx.adobe.com/indesign/using/placing-graphics.html).
+Meanwhile, the user is blocked from using InDesign.
+This interrupts creative flow and negatively impacts the user experience.
+Adobe enables temporarily placing small-sized renditions in InDesign documents to begin with, which can be replaced with full-resolution assets on-demand later.
+Experience Manager provides renditions that are used for placement only (FPO).
+These FPO renditions have a small file size but are of the same aspect ratio.

-Please refer to Adobe Asset Link [documentation](https://helpx.adobe.com/enterprise/using/manage-assets-using-adobe-asset-link.html) to understand if you need to turn it on for your processing profile.
+The processing profile can include a FPO (For Placement Only) rendition.
+See Adobe Asset Link [documentation](https://helpx.adobe.com/enterprise/using/manage-assets-using-adobe-asset-link.html) to understand if you need to turn it on for your processing profile.
+For more information, see [Adobe Asset Link complete documentation](https://helpx.adobe.com/enterprise/using/adobe-asset-link.html).

 ## Use asset microservices to process assets {#use-asset-microservices}

-Once additional processing profiles are created, they need to be applied to specific folders for Experience Manager to use them in asset processing for assets uploaded or updated in these folders.
-The built-in, standard processing profile is always executed.
+Create and apply the additional, custom processing profiles to specific folders for Experience Manager to process for assets uploaded to or updated in these folders.
+The default, in-built standard processing profile is always executed but is not visible on the user interface.
+If you add a custom profile, then both profiles are used to process the uploaded assets.

 There are two ways to get processing profiles applied to folders: